 [VAL GARDENA, BOLZANO] — We were on a long gondola ride heading up a long valley of undulating hills outside of the beautiful town of Ortisei, no doubt perfect ski runs in the winter.
 But it was summer, off season, so everything was super lush and green, hardly anybody around.
 The lift pauses at one skier drop-off then continues on, up up up and over a steep massive wall of granite, still shaded by the stark morning sun, darkening the interior of the gondola so much that you had to take off your sunglasses.
 Suddenly, you pop over the ridge and you’re thrust into the bright summer sun.
 Stammering to get your bearings again.
 We scrambled off, the hustling gondola nipping at our heels like a

 [VAL BADIA, ITALY] — I know that’s a mouthful.
 But I didn’t name it.
-But it is a UNESCO World Heritage Site.
+The Fanes–Senes–Braies Natural Park.
+It is a UNESCO World Heritage Site.
+I’ve seen it called Nature Reserve, Natural Park and Nature Park… like everything around here, it has three or more names.
+I’m going with Natural Park.
 The Dolomites are aren’t just one range, but dozens.
 Kinda confusing really, trying to piece it all together.
 It’s all called “Dolomites” or “Alto Adige” and “Süd Tyrol” … and in a part of Italy that was once part of Austria.
-Some people speak German, some Italian and others, especially in the Val Badia, speak the local ancient dialect called Ladin, which dates back to Roman soldiers — and sometimes all at once, in the same sentence!
-So the names everywhere on all the signs and maps are always in three languages.
-It fries your brain a little bit.
-But no matter what you call
+Some people here speak German, some Italian and others, especially in the Val Badia, speak the local ancient dialect called Ladin, which dates back to Roman soldiers — and sometimes all at once, in the